ne0dim/spa2csv/README.md

 ```bash
 ruby spa2csv spectrum.spa
 ```
-It will create text file containing your data in text format named like this: spectrum.spa.csv.
+It will create plain text file containing your data in text format named like this: `spectrum.spa.csv` with comma as a delimeter.
 Hope it will useful for someone.